icon-cat-news News

 Finders International traces missing beneficiaries to estates, properties and assets in the UK and internationally.
 Our probate genealogists work alongside solicitors, public bodies and private individuals to identify entitled heirs and support the claims process.

-To explore our full range of services or make an enquiry, visit our website or contact our team directly:
+To explore our full range of services or make an enquiry, visit our service pages or contact our team directly:

 Latest Articles